open5gs/open5gs/docs/_docs/troubleshoot/01-simple-issues.md

 #### UE cannot See Network
 If while scanning for the networks on your UE / Phone you're not seeing your network, there's a few things to check:
-* Check your eNB is connected to the MME
+* Check your gNB/eNB is connected to the AMF/MME
-* Check the eNB status
+* Check the gNB/eNB status
 * Check the UE you are scanning with is capable of working on the frequencies / bands and duplex mode (TDD or FDD) used by the UE
-* Check UE is within range of eNB
+* Check UE is within range of gNB/eNB
 * Check PLMN is not forbidden on USIM (F-PLMN List)

 #### UE Fails to Attach to the Network
 Assuming while scanning for networks the UE can see the network, but not connect, the most common issues stem from Authentication.

-LTE/E-UTRAN employs *Mutual Authentication* of both the network and the subscriber.
-This means the credentials in the HSS must match the credentials on the USIM and the credentials in the USIM must match those in the HSS.
+NR/LTE employs *Mutual Authentication* of both the network and the subscriber.
+This means the credentials in the UDM/HSS must match the credentials on the USIM and the credentials in the USIM must match those in the UDM/HSS.
 This means unlike GSM, you cannot use just any SIM and disable crypto, you have to know the details on the USIM or be able to program this yourself in order to authenticate.

-If the issue is authentication, the mme and hss log will give you an indication as to which side is rejecting the authentication, the UE or the Network (Open5GS);
+If the issue is authentication, the amf/mme and udm/hss log will give you an indication as to which side is rejecting the authentication, the UE or the Network (Open5GS);

-__IMSI/Subscriber not present in HSS:__
+__IMSI/Subscriber not present in UDM/HSS:__
-If the USIM's IMSI is not present in the HSS the HSS will reject the Authentication.
+If the USIM's IMSI is not present in the UDM/HSS the UDM/HSS will reject the Authentication.

 ```
 $ tail -f /var/log/open5gs/hss.log
 [hss] WARNING: Cannot find IMSI in DB : 001000000000001 (hss-context.c:309)
 ```

-__IMSI/Subscriber configured in HSS with wrong credentails:__
+__IMSI/Subscriber configured in UDM/HSS with wrong credentails:__
-If the credentials on the HSS do not match what is configured on the USIM, the USIM will reject the connection (MAC Error).
+If the credentials on the UDM/HSS do not match what is configured on the USIM, the USIM will reject the connection (MAC Error).

 ```
 $ tail -f /var/log/open5gs/mme.log
 [emm] WARNING: Authentication failure(MAC failure) (emm-sm.c:573)
 ```

-__APN Requested by UE not present in HSS:__
+__DNN/APN Requested by UE not present in UDM/HSS:__
-Ensure the APNs requested by the UE are present in the HSS.
+Ensure the DNNs/APNs requested by the UE are present in the UDM/HSS.

-#### UE shows "4G" or "LTE" Connection but has no IP Connectivity to the outside World
+#### UE shows "5G" or "LTE" Connection but has no IP Connectivity to the outside World
-If your device shows as connected (Includes LTE/4G symbol) there are a few simple things to check to diagnose connectivity issues:
+If your device shows as connected (Includes 5G/LTE symbol) there are a few simple things to check to diagnose connectivity issues:
-* The PGW can contact the outside world (Can resolve DNS, browse, etc)
+* The UPF can contact the outside world (Can resolve DNS, browse, etc)
 * Check if the interface connected to the internet is correctly `NAT` with the `ogstun` interface.
    - Ensure that the packets in the `INPUT` chain to the `ogstun` interface are accepted
    ```